 In many ways, this looks a lot like a

 sub declaration.
 However, there are two important differences.
-First, declaring this routine as a method adds it to the list of methods for the current class.
-Thus any instance of the
+First, declaring this routine as a method adds it to the list of methods for the current class, thus any instance of the

-Task class can call this method with the
+Task class can call it with the

 . method call operator.
 Second, a method places its invocant into the special variable

 The method itself takes the passed parameter – which must be an instance of the

 perform method contains the main logic of the dependency handler:

 It takes no parameters, working instead with the object's attributes.
 First, it checks if the task has already completed by checking the